diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 Diesel, however, offers an easier way to do to parallel integration tests by leaning on a test transaction.
 Conventionally, a transaction follows a the two [phase commit protocol](https://en.wikipedia.org/wiki/Two-phase_commit_protocol).
 In stage one, a commit request is send to the database to take the necessary steps for either committing or aborting the transaction and test if a commit would succeed.
 In stage two, the transaction is committed or aborted depending on whether any conflicts were detected in stage one.
 A test transaction initiates the first stage, prepares everything ready to commit, and then just aborts the transaction at the end of a test.
-This is as realistic as a real transaction, except nothing is commited to the database and therefore all test transactions can run in parallel.
+Specifically, you use a dangling test transaction.
+Diesel uses that extensively for it's own test-suite.
+What that means is that you perform the following steps:

+* Open a new connection per test
+* Directly start a new transaction (Diesel provides the Connection::begin_test_transaction function for this)
+* Perform any test code (including schema setup for postgres)
+* Rollback the transaction

+With that you end up with each test does not see the changes from any other tests.
 The test folder contains an example of this testing style in the parallel_service_test file.

 ```rust
 #[test]